Tableau Stabilization and Lattice Paths: Lattice Path Tools

 We also have an analogous lemma where the proof is similar:

 \begin{Lemma} For any words $ A, B, D_1, \dots, D_m $ and an increasing sequence $C$,

 \end{Lemma}

-\begin{proof} The key idea in the proof of Lemma~\ref{lem:EndSplit} was that we could move the elements of $A$ around, using the fact that $A$ is an increasing sequence, so that they are all contained in just one sequence instead of being located in both $S_{ABC}$ and $S_{AB}$.
+\begin{proof} The key idea in the proof of Lemma~\ref{lem:StartSplit} was that because $ A $ was increasing, we could move the elements of $A$ so that they are all contained in just one sequence instead of being split between $S_{AB}$ and $S_{ABC}$.
 The proof of \Cref{lem:EndSplit} works the same way as \Cref{lem:StartSplit} except we split according to the subsequences's restriction to $ C $ instead of $ A $ and then move every element of $ C $ to $S_{ABC}$ if $ \min(S_{ABC} \mid_C) < \min(S_{BC} \mid_C) $ or $ S_{BC} \mid_{C} $ is empty and to $S_{BC}$ otherwise. \end{proof}

 \begin{Lemma}[Rectangular flip] Suppose that the pair of paths $P,Q$ share the horizontal segment from $ (a,i) $ to $ (b, i) $.
 Suppose $ P $ continues to $(b,i+1)$ in the matrix and lies weakly above $ Q $.
 Then we may modify $ P $ to $ P' $ so that instead it goes from $(a,i)$ to $(a,i+1)$ to $(b,i+1)$, and then